sajjjadayobi/PersianQA/README.md

 | [xlm-roberta-large-fa-qa](https://huggingface.co/SajjadAyoubi/xlm-roberta-large-fa-qa) |  558M  | fine-tuned on SQuAD2.0 + PersianQA |
 |         [bert-base-fa-qa](https://huggingface.co/SajjadAyoubi/bert-base-fa-qa)         |  162M  |      fine-tuned on PersianQA       |

 You can try out our existing models and study examples.
 For more information on the examples, visit [this page]().

 **In case you have trained any model on the dataset, we'd be more than glad to hear the details.
-Please, make a pull request for that regards.**
+Please, make a pull request for that regards.
+Simple notebook for training baseline can be found [here]()**

 ### How to use